-I read Julia’s article What happens if you write a TCP stack in Python? last year, and since then I really wanted to implement a TCP stack in Ruby language.
-I saved Julia’s article in my Pocket, then moved it to my browser bookmark folder, but never touched it again.
+Last year since reading Julia’s article What happens if you write a TCP stack in Python?, and I have been planning to implement a TCP stack in Ruby language.
+But my procrastination has been winning since then.

 This week, I decided to give it a try and it turns out to be really fun.
-In this post, I’m going to follow Julia’s steps and blog some implementation details.
+In this post, I’m going to follow Julia’s steps and write down some implementation details.

-What we would like to do here is, I quote from Julia’s blog:
+What we would like to do here is, and I quote from Julia’s blog:

 - open a raw network socket that lets me send TCP packets

 In the implementation, a gem called PacketFu was used to read and write packets.
 I don’t think I could write the stack in such a short time without it, it’s really awesome.

 The TCP three-way handshake is: